profsmith89/ctps/_sources/chap03.md

 Functions provide us with a particularly useful abstraction.
 With experience, you'll gain an intuitive sense for what makes a good procedure, i.e., a useful procedural abstraction.
 Let's start you on this experiential journey.

 Some software engineers argue that a function should have a single, well-defined job.
 Our `my_replace` function is a good example of this.
-As we develop programs that solve more complex problems than the ones we have seen to date, we will begin to understand why these engineers say that if a script performs a number of distinct tasks in sequence, you should create a procedure for each of those tasks.
+As we develop programs that solve more complex problems than the ones we have seen to date, we will begin to understand why these engineers say that if a script performs several distinct tasks in sequence, you should create a procedure for each of those tasks.
 Of course, in programs that solve quite complex tasks, you may sensibly choose to gather a sequence of procedure calls into the body of a procedure that itself describes a coarser-grained action.
 This, again, is decomposition at work.

 However, these same engineers will tell you that your functions should be as general as possible.
 Are these not conflicting pieces of advice?

-Consider the following: If the problem we were trying to solve required us to compute both the square and cube of a number, should we create two separate functions, one to compute a number's square and another to compute its cube?[^fn11] Or instead, should we create a single function called power that can compute both answers?
+Consider the following: If the problem we were trying to solve required us to compute both the square and cube of a number, should we create two separate functions, one to compute a number's square and another to compute its cube?[^fn19] Or instead, should we create a single function called power that can compute both answers?
 While our hypothetical square and cube functions would take only a single input parameter, our power function would take two parameters: a base and an exponent.

 Do you feel that writing `square(6)` and `cube(5)` throughout your script is better than `power(6, 2)` and `power(5, 3)`?
-Or does it bother you that the implementation of the `square` and `cube` functions are nearly identical?
+Or does it bother you that the implementations of the `square` and `cube` functions are nearly identical?
 Different people give different answers.

 ```{tip}
 Abstraction and decomposition are more art than science.
 You should take anyone's rules about what you should do around functional abstraction as guidelines, not absolutes.